 Under the Hood

-Standard equipment on all 2016 Durango models except the R/T is Chrysler's excellent 3.6-liter V6.
-Now augmented with start-stop technology to help save fuel at stoplights, this 295-horsepower V6 leaves little on the table when it comes to acceleration and power compared to others in the market.
-If you need even more power, there's the 360-horsepower 5.7-liter Hemi V8, which bumps towing capacity to a solid 7,400 pounds.
+We're big fans of the 3.6-liter V6 that's standard in every 2017 Durango, except the R/T. With 295 horsepower the V6 has no problem accelerating, and the start/stop system helps save a bit of fuel in the process.
+Of course, there's also the 5.7-liter Hemi V8, with 360 horsepower and towing capacity of 7,400 pounds.
 It's also relatively fuel-efficient thanks to a fuel-saver mode that seamlessly deactivates four of the eight cylinders when full power is not required.
-Both engines are mated to a standard 8-speed automatic transmission, and AWD is available across the board.
-Note that the fuel-saving tricks give the new Durango competitive fuel-economy numbers.
+Both engines are mated to a standard 8-speed automatic transmission, and all-wheel drive (AWD) is available across the board.
+Note that the fuel-saving mode gives the new Durango competitive fuel-economy numbers.
+Some 2017 models show slightly lower fuel-economy numbers, due to changes in EPA testing.

 293 horsepower @ 6,400 rpm (single exhaust)